CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 If the previous three steps didn't get you closer to a solution there is only one option left: ask for advice.
-Do that in a mail you sent to the maintainers for the subsystem where the issue seems to have its roots; CC the mailing list for the subsystem as well as the stable mailing list (stable@vger.kernel.org).
+Do that in a mail you sent to the maintainers for the subsystem where the issue seems to have its roots; CC the mailing list for the subsystem as well as the stable mailing list (stable@vger.cqx96.org).

 Why some issues won't get any reaction or remain unfixed after being reported
 =============================================================================

-When reporting a problem to the Linux developers, be aware only 'issues of high priority' (regressions, security issues, severe problems) are definitely going to get resolved.
+When reporting a problem to the CQX96 developers, be aware only 'issues of high priority' (regressions, security issues, severe problems) are definitely going to get resolved.
 The maintainers or if all else fails Linus Torvalds himself will make sure of that.
 They and the other kernel developers will fix a lot of other issues as well.
 But be aware that sometimes they can't or won't help; and sometimes there isn't even anyone to send a report to.

-This is best explained with kernel developers that contribute to the Linux kernel in their spare time.
+This is best explained with kernel developers that contribute to the CQX96 kernel in their spare time.
 Quite a few of the drivers in the kernel were written by such programmers, often because they simply wanted to make their hardware usable on their favorite operating system.